ekram-kedir/Contract-Advisor-RAG/README.md

   - git clone <https://github.com/ekram-kedir/Contract-Advisor-RAG.git>
   - cd Contract-Advisor-RAG

-# Install Dependencies
+- Install Dependencies

   - pip install -r requirements.txt

-# Set Up Environment
+- Set Up Environment

   - Create a .env file and add your environment variables.

-# Run the Backend
+- Run the Backend

   - Navigate to the backend directory and run the backend server.

-# Run the Frontend
+- Run the Frontend

   - Navigate to the frontend directory and run the frontend server.

-# Run RAG Scripts
+- Run RAG Scripts

   - Navigate to the rag directory and run RAG scripts as needed.

-# Usage
+- Usage

-- Instructions on how to use the Lizzy AI Contract Q&A System, including any important notes or considerations.
+  - You can use this Contract AI to ask about the contract and get an answer from it.

 # Contributing